l-jax/hide/README.md

 - [x] display hiding hint on overlay
 - [ ] send cancelled event if user closes tab or reveals page
 - [ ] display keyword loading in popup
+- [ ] update README to reflect new functionality